rherrmann/eclipse-extras/README.md

 ## Requirements
-Works with all Eclipse versions back to 3.8 (Juno) and Java 1.6 or later.
+Works with all Eclipse versions 4.4 (Luna) or later and Java 1.8 or later.

 ## Contributing
 Please see the [contributing guidelines](CONTRIBUTING.md).